Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

 \paragraph{Fine-tuning Evaluation on a Small Dataset} Fine-tuning evaluation on a subset of training dataset is conducted to do the ablation study.
 We follow the ablation study protocols from the computer vision domain \cite{grill2020bootstrap, Chen2020ExploringLearning, Zbontar2021BarlowReduction, Bardes2021VICReg:Learning, Koohpayegani2021MeanLearning}.
 Given the pre-trained encoder, we fine-tune the pre-trained encoder and train the linear classifier.
-Experimental results for the fine-tuning evaluation on the UCR datasets and the PTB-XL are presented in Table \ref{table:fine_tune_ev_UCR} and Table \ref{table:fine_tune_ev_ptb_xl}, respectively.
+Experimental results for the fine-tuning evaluation on the UCR datasets are presented in Table \ref{table:fine_tune_ev_UCR}.
 AdamW optimizer is used with ($lr_{enc}$=0.0001, $lr_{cls}$=0.001, batch size=256, weight decay=0.001, training epochs=100), where $lr_{enc}$ and $lr_{cls}$ denote learning rates for the encoder and the linear classifier, respectively.
 During the fine-tuning, the BN statistics are set such that they can be updated.
 Details of the data augmentation methods are described in Appendix \ref{appendix:data_augmentation_methods}.
-Experimental results for the fine-tuning evaluation on the UCR datasets and the PTB-XL are presented in Table \ref{table:fine_tune_ev_UCR} and Table \ref{table:fine_tune_ev_ptb_xl}, respectively.

 Similar to the linear evaluation result on the UCR, VIbCReg performs the best among the competing SSL frameworks in the fine-tuning evaluation on the UCR and beats the supervised one in the small-dataset regimes.
-In the fine-tuning evaluation on the PTB-XL, VIbCReg and VICReg perform quite similarly (\textit{i.e.,} only 0.018 AUC score difference).
-However, both VICReg and VIbCReg perform similarly to the supervised one, indicating that there is a room for improvement.
+Although SimCLR is the second best in the linear evaluation, it is not in the fine-tuning evaluation.
+VICReg performs the second best here.
+This indicates that VICReg's learned representations are easily adaptable to incoming data.
+The order mismatch in between linear evaluation and fine-tuning evaluation can also be found in \cite{xie2022simmim}, therefore, it is not uncommon to observe.